amannegidev/aman-negi-wasserstoff-FrontEndInternTask/README.md

 * Features

 - Rich text editing with support for formatting, images, links, lists, and more
-- Real-time collaboration using WebSockets
+- Real-time collaboration using WebSocket
-- Unique usernames for each user session
 - Live user color indicators and name display
 - Responsive and minimal UI using TailwindCSS